 Indoor only cats are very rarely exposed to other diseases.
 So how is it that your cat was healthy last week, and suddenly seems to have a cold?
 One word – herpes.
 (Technically called FHV, or Feline Herpesvirus-1)

-No, your cat doesn’t have compromised morals.
+No, your cat hasn’t been sneaking out, meeting other cats.
 In fact, 90% of cats in this country have herpes.
 The virus is similar to the chicken-pox virus in people: the majority of the population has had it, and once it’s in your body, it never leaves.

 That’s good news when you bring home a kitten with an upper respiratory infection.
 (They are not all caused by herpes, but the majority are).
 The question people immediately ask – is my other cat going to get it?
 If the virus causing the kitten to sneeze is herpes, then your cat will probably be fine if they are just living in the same house.
 He has his own herpes already, just like the kid who already had chicken pox.
 We don’t always know when it’s herpes though (unfortunately, there is no great test for it) so it’s best to keep the sick kitten away from everyone else, just to be safe.